 Welcome to Eco-fiction.com, a free-to-use news site that covers environmental authors’ works via book posts, interviews, reader-submitted reviews, bookshelves and a database, guest posts, and author spotlights.
 In early 2018 we also launched a new site for authors and readers in a changing world: Dragonfly.eco.
-Here, authors may submit excerpts of their novels, prose, or nonfiction and participate in a new writer’s workshop.
+Here, authors may submit excerpts of their novels, prose, or nonfiction and read excerpts of nature writing.
 It is also the home of our global eco-fiction series.
 Both eco-fiction.com and Dragonfly.eco are volunteer projects, and authors may promote their stories here freely.
 These sites raise awareness of the impact and diversity in storytelling that explores climate change and related ecological themes.

 Background & History